brooklynrail/brooklynrail-platform/content/people/umber-majeed.md

   a feminist lens.
 Majeed has shown in venues across Pakistan, North America.
-  Her most recent group exhibition was the Technology Residency, Pioneer Works, Brooklyn (2020) and her most recent solo exhibition was  ‘Trans-Pakistan Zindabad (Facts about the Earth)’, at 1708 Gallery, Richmond, Virgina (2021).
+  Her most recent group exhibition was the Technology Residency, Pioneer Works, Brooklyn (2020) and her most recent solo exhibition was  ‘Trans-Pakistan Zindabad (Facts about the Earth)’, at 1708 Gallery, Richmond, Virginia (2021).
   "
 portraits:
   - media: 2022/08/umber-majeed